Derbyshire Heritage Walks (Adrian Brown)

 Probably the quickest, easiest and cheapest way to get to our walks starting in Cromford is by train.
 These are operated by East Midlands Trains, and run hourly in each direction between Matlock and Newark via Belper, Derby and Nottingham (every two hours on Sundays and Bank Holidays).
 Cromford Station is located around five minutes walk from Cromford Meadows and the Canal Wharf, where both of our Cromford-based walks begin from, and the adjacent Cromford Mill, where our village walk ends.
 The trains also call at Ambergate Station, making them ideal for a return home at the end of a walk along the Cromford Canal.

 Cromford is also served by a number of bus services.
-The two main ones are the Trent Barton "Sixes" 6.1 service between Derby and Bakewell, and the High Peak Buses "Transpeak" service between Derby, Buxton and Manchester.
+The two main ones are the Trent Barton "Sixes" 6.1 service between Derby and Bakewell, and the High Peak Buses "Transpeak" service between Derby and Buxton.
 Other bus services through Cromford provide access to and from other destinations including Ashbourne, Alfreton, Ripley and Crich.

 The Trent Barton 6.1 service runs hourly between Derby, Belper, Wirksworth, Cromford, Matlock and Bakewell, calling in the village of Cromford at the Market Place.
 From there, it is a short walk of about 5-10 minutes to the start point of your walk.
 This bus can also be used to return home at the end of a village walk, but cannot be used to return home from the end of a walk along the Cromford Canal as it does not call at Ambergate.

-The High Peak Buses "Transpeak" is a semi-fast service along the A6, running hourly between Derby and Buxton, with a small number of services each day continuing on to Manchester.
+The High Peak Buses "Transpeak" is a semi-fast service along the A6, running hourly between Derby and Buxton.
 As a semi-fast service following a shorter route, it is much quicker than using the Trent Barton 6.1, but also more expensive.
 In Cromford, it calls at stops located either side of the traffic lights at Cromford Crossroads.
 From these stops, it is a short five-minute walk to the start point of your walk.
 As the "Transpeak" also calls at Ambergate, it can also be used for a return home at the end of a walk along the Cromford Canal.

 Other buses through Cromford include the Littles 140 and 141 services, which run between Matlock, Crich, Ripley and Alfreton, and the Yourbus 110 and 111 services between Matlock, Wirksworth and Ashbourne.